dridk/abif/README.md

-# abif
+# Abif
-Command line tool to read Applied Biosystems Genetic Analysis  Data File Format
+A command line tool to read Applied Biosystems Genetic Analysis Data File Format.

-A command line tool to read (ABIF file)[http://www6.appliedbiosystems.com/support/software_community/ABIF_File_Format.pdf] for Genetic Analysis.
+A command line tool to read [ABIF file](http://www6.appliedbiosystems.com/support/software_community/ABIF_File_Format.pdf) for Genetic Analysis.
 This application can read *.ab1 and *.fsa file .

 # Compilation
 Abif is a C++11 application.